Stop Wasting Budget on the Wrong Meta Ads Objectives

 The Meta campaign objective is the broader goal you set at the campaign level.

 It should be derived from your business objective.
-You got six options to choose from when configuring your campaign:
+You have six options to choose from when configuring your campaign:

 Creating Awareness